confluentinc/event-streaming-patterns/docs/event/event-deserializer.md

 ## Problem

-How can I reconstruct the original event from its representation in the event streaming platform?
+How can I reconstruct an original event from its representation in the [Event Streaming Platform](../event-stream/event-streaming-platform.md)?

 ## Solution